Naval Marine Archive - The Canadian Collection

 Some claims

-After Charles Berlitz's The Bermuda Triangle: an Incredible Saga of Unexplained Disappearances was published in 1974, it became popular to invent pseudo- and non-scientific mystiques to sell to a gullible public thirsty for tales of death, disappearance and destruction.
-Lake Ontario was not immune to this trend, and Hugh F. Cochrane – the dust jacket describes him as "a free-lance writer with years of experience with UFO's and psychic phenomena" – in his Gateway to oblivion : the Great Lakes' Bermuda triangle, (Toronto, Doubleday, 1980) coined the phrase "the Marysburgh vortex", probably inspired by Jay Gourley's The Great Lakes triangle, (Fawcett Publications, 1977.)
+After Charles Berlitz's The Bermuda Triangle was published in 1974 including a UFO reference to "temporary magnetic vortex", it became popular to invent pseudo- and non-scientific mystiques to sell to a gullible public thirsty for tales of death, disappearance and destruction.
+Lake Ontario was not immune to this trend, leading to Jay Gourley's The Great Lakes triangle, (Fawcett Publications, 1977) which is heavy on aviation and light on Lake Ontario.
+This in turn inspired Hugh F. Cochrane – the dust jacket describes him as "a free-lance writer with years of experience with UFO's and psychic phenomena" – who in his Gateway to oblivion : the Great Lakes' Bermuda triangle, (Toronto, Doubleday, 1980) coined the phrase "the Marysburgh vortex".

 Marysburgh, in Prince Edward County, a 19th century Loyalist settlement bustling with shipbuilders, fishermen, farmers and traders, instantly became the nominative home of a swirling mass of gravitational and magnetic forces devouring ships and sailors (plus a few aeroplanes en passant.)
 Browsing through the book, we find (with a few editorial comments added):

-This notion of a "vortex" has been picked up by Janet Kellough Legendary Guide to Prince Edward County (not outrageous); more recently, during Covid, by Max Hartshorn of Global News ‘Strange things out there’: Inside Lake Ontario’s ‘Bermuda Triangle’; Paranormal Studies & Inquiry Canada The Marysburgh Vortex – A Primer; The Scuba News Shipwreck Diving in Lake Ontario’s Own Bermuda Triangle which states "Lake Ontario has its own hungry vortex of doom"; and the mystery of the Marysburgh Vortex, where "Shawn" starts by stating: "Every year at Halloween I do posts about..."
+This notion of a "vortex" has been picked up by Cheryl MacDonald in Shipwrecks of the Great Lakes : tales of courage and cowardice and by Janet Kellough Legendary Guide to Prince Edward County (not outrageous); more recently, during Covid, by Max Hartshorn of Global News ‘Strange things out there’: Inside Lake Ontario’s ‘Bermuda Triangle’; Paranormal Studies & Inquiry Canada The Marysburgh Vortex – A Primer; The Scuba News Shipwreck Diving in Lake Ontario’s Own Bermuda Triangle which states "Lake Ontario has its own hungry vortex of doom"; and the mystery of the Marysburgh Vortex, where "Shawn" starts by stating: "Every year at Halloween I do posts about..."

 Notes